islate/react-native-eupage/ReadMe.md

 ## Add to your project
 1. run `npm install react-native-eupage --save`
 2. Open your project in XCode, right click on Libraries and click Add eupage project  Files to "Your Project Name"
-3. copy Podfile to your project  then run 'pod install' to install framework it dependent on.
+3. copy Podfile to your project then run 'pod install' to install needed pods.

 ## Usage